Verckys Kiamuangana Mateta: 1963–February 1969: OK Jazz

 In 1963, Verckys joined Franco Luambo Makiadi's Ok Jazz, alongside trumpeter Christophe Djali, vocalist Henriette Boranzima, and Dele Pedro.
 There, he collaborated with Isaac Musekiwa and Dele Pedro, both English-speaking saxophonists who played pivotal roles in the group's brass section.
-In December of that year, Franco, recognizing Verckys' exceptional talent, brought him to Belgium along with Vicky Longomba and Edo Nganga.
+In December of that year, Franco, recognizing Verckys' talent, brought him to Belgium along with Vicky Longomba and Edo Nganga.
 In Brussels, OK Jazz recorded several tracks including "Mino ya Luambo diamant" and "Lisaso ya kronenbourg".
-Demonstrating his distinctiveness from the outset, he began performing duets with Musekiwa and Dele Pedro on tracks such as Kwamy's "Bolingo ya Bougie", Luambo's "Polo le Chipeur" and "Mokoloya Mitano Na Monaki Yo".
+He began performing duets with Musekiwa and Dele Pedro on tracks such as Kwamy's "Bolingo ya Bougie", Luambo's "Polo le Chipeur" and "Mokoloya Mitano Na Monaki Yo".
 He also delivered solo performances on Michel Boyibanda's "Samba Tokosamba", Vicky Longomba's "Tété Ngelele Eleki Ngai", and Joseph "Mujos" Mulamba's "Tuna Mageda".
-Verckys achieved prominence with his saxophone solos in Franco's "Course au pouvoir", wherein his instrument engages in an instrumental dialogue with Luambo's guitar.
+Verckys achieved prominence with his saxophone solos in Franco's "Course au pouvoir".

-While still with OK Jazz, Verckys began composing songs such as "Chérie O Changer", "Mobali Na Ngai", "Madame de la Maison", and "Gina Simba Ngai", and gained recognition for his distinctive dance style.
-He became a leading figure in OK Jazz and the band's private secretary.
-This close association afforded him insights into recording management and production.
-In September 1968, Verckys, alongside singer Youlou Mabiala, announced the creation of a new record label, Éditions Vévé.
-The label's name, Vévé, was derived from the reduplication of his pseudonym's initial syllable, while its logo featured a saxophone, symbolizing the instrument that had become emblematic of his success.
-The label released six records, though Kiamuangana insisted they were entirely independent of OK Jazz.
-These recordings, which included Verckys' "Mbula Ekoya Tokozongana" and "Nakopesa Yo Motema", as well as Youlou Mabiala's "Billy Ya Ba Fiancés" and Simaro Lutumba's "Okokoma Mokrisstu", were future's side project.
+While still with OK Jazz, he began composing songs such as "Chérie O Changer", "Mobali Na Ngai", "Madame de la Maison", and "Gina Simba Ngai", and became the band's private secretary.
+This afforded him insights into the band's recording management and production.
+In September 1968, Verckys, alongside fellow bandmate Youlou Mabiala, founded the record label Éditions Vévé, named after a reduplication of Verckys' pseudonym and symbolized by a saxophone logo. Éditions Vévé released six records, though Verckys insisted they were entirely independent of OK Jazz.
+These recordings, which included Verckys' "Mbula Ekoya Tokozongana" and "Nakopesa Yo Motema", as well as Mabiala's "Billy Ya Ba Fiancés" and Simaro Lutumba's "Okokoma Mokrisstu", were future's side project.
 In December of that year, during Verckys' stay in Brussels with Franco, it was revealed that the six Vévé records had been illicitly recorded by nzonzing (moonlighting) musicians under exclusive contract with OK Jazz.
 Verckys clandestinely transported the tapes there, where he also recorded for Decca Records France (a subsidiary of Decca Records) with Franco, who assured him that compensation would follow.
 Determined not to return empty-handed, Verckys absconded on the day of departure and, having purloined Franco's contacts, entrusted his tapes to a publisher, receiving a generous advance with which he acquired two cars.
-Franco subsequently uncovered the deception and, following his investigation, dismissed Kiamuangana from OK Jazz.
+Franco later uncovered the deception and, following his investigation, dismissed Kiamuangana from OK Jazz.
 However, Franco later renegotiated Verckys' reinstatement in exchange for 40 percent of the profits from the unauthorized recordings.
-This arrangement was short-lived, and Verckys eventually severed his affiliation with OK Jazz in February 1969, parting ways with Youlou, who opted to remain with Franco.
+This arrangement was short-lived, and Verckys eventually severed his affiliation with OK Jazz in February 1969, parting ways with Mabiala, who opted to remain with Franco.